 at £28,750.
 The top-selling item of automobilia was a rare and original RAF operation room Sector clock which sold for nearly seven times its top pre-sale estimate at £10,250 after a battle between determined bidders.
 Meanwhile the last Austin J40 Pedal Car ever built sold for £4,250.

-The final sale of the UK Motoring auction calendar in Weybridge, Surrey, saw £4.4 million realized.
+The final sale of the UK Motoring auction calendar in Weybridge, Surrey, saw £4.4 million realised.
 Among the highlights was 100 per

 Prototype sold for nearly six-times its pre-sale estimate at £47,150.
 And after a fi erce bidding war the 1935 Ford Box Van that featured in the television series Dad's Army as Lance Cpl Jones's butcher's van sold to the Dad's Army Museum in Thetford, Norfolk, for £63,100 – more than double its top estimate.